datocms/old-website/src/docs/01_general-concepts/11_site-search.md

 #### Learn more

-Learn how to install DatoCMS site search to your website, please visit [our detailed guide](/docs/guides/installing-site-search/).
+Learn how to install the site search to your website, please start by [configuring](/docs/guides/installing-site-search/configuration) DatoCMS.